Open-Ocean-Software/Hexacopter-Drone-Lighting/README.md

      ```
    - Define a handler address macro.
 This is the address of the function called
      on every system cycle to execute the necessary actions.
 It takes the
-     active component as an argument and returns void for digital components,
-     and it takes the active component and elapsed duty in milliseconds as the
+     active component and elapsed duty in milliseconds as the arguments and
-     arguments and returns void for PWM components.
-     - Example (digital):
-     ```c
-     #define HANDLER_MYCOMPONENT &Handler_MyComponent
-     void Handler_MyComponent (struct Component comp);
-     ```
+     returns void.
-     - Example (PWM):
+     - Example:
      ```c
      #define HANDLER_MYCOMPONENT &Handler_MyComponent
      void Handler_MyComponent (struct Component comp, unsigned char t);